a-0vi/CP/README.md

 # CP
-just some of the OJ problem's solutions here
+just some of the OJ problem's solutions are here